mdn/curriculum/curriculum/2-core/3-css-fundamentals.md

 - Using CSS resets to overcome `<input>` font styling inheritance and box styling default differences.

-- Understand that not all form elements are easy to style, and why.
+- Understand that not all form elements are easy to style, and why:

   - System styles are applied to some form elements, making consistent styling difficult across browsers.